 I think it also bears mentioning that a successful life is not all about success.
 It is not consumed my delusions of grandeur.
 Some of your most powerful and most meaningful moments will happen in the midst of failure and defeat.
 Some of the best memories can be made in the mundane.
 These are valuable too.
 Having success in life also means developing the ability to be grateful and to find the nuggets of beauty in less glamorous times.

 Did you enjoy this post?
-If so, share it on Pinterest so someone else can as well!
+Share it on Pinterest!

 Ready to succeed?
 You may find these posts helpful next steps